 New Genres: This month saw my first ever rave/techno (You Betta) and drum-and-bass (Repurposed Asset) tracks.
 A minor win, but a win all the same.

 Time Management: I felt like I ignored the real world even more than I have in the past.
 Laundry piled up, as did the dishes; cleaning simply didn’t happen, nor did most of the bookkeeping.
 I filled my entire day with either writing music or writing about writing music.
 I’d like to try and work on a better balance next year.

 The Time/Alphabetical Constraints.
 These ended up being more detrimental to my overall creativity than a helpful limitation.
 I won’t repeat these, though they were interesting challenges to take on.

-You Gotta Risk It to Get the Biscuit2: I didn’t take a lot of major chances this year.
+You Gotta Risk It to Get the Biscuit3Motivational quote from my former co-worker Felipe I didn’t take a lot of major chances this year.
 There was little experimentation.
 I didn’t have anything that stuck out as an awful failure.
 My average quality was up, but with little chance for a breakthrough.

 No Guitar: I really intended to do some guitar work this year, but ended up avoiding it.

 Neither Wins nor Losses